Montana/prowl-aws-docs/README.md

 ## Conclusion

 Well, that's that!
 You're linked up to Lambda, AWS, and you had help from Zappa!
-This could have also been done on a CDN, but for the sake of time I won't be covering that here.
+This could have also been done on a CDN like CloudFront or StackPath, but for the sake of time I won't be covering that here.
 This documentation is made for employees, but could potentially be applied to other situations, and for that reason I made this open.

 Written by Montana Mendy (c) 2017